 November through March is migration and breeding season for the California newt, a native salamander species.
 Newts make their way from sheltered upland areas to ponds, lakes, creeks and other wet areas to breed.
 Once in the water, they become aquatic and can swim.

-Newts migrate in mass and can be seen in large groups crossing District trails and local roadways, especially after rain and heavy fog events.
+Newts migrate in a mass and can be seen in large groups crossing Midpen trails and local roadways, especially in rain and heavy fog.
 Trail users are asked to proceed slowly and keep an eye out for newts.
 Areas of known newt migrations in and near Midpen preserves include:

 If I see migrating newts on the trail, what should I do?